fparisio/DataScience/README.md

 ---
 #### *[Time series forecasting of CO<sub>2</sub> emissions](https://github.com/fparisio/DataScience/tree/main/TimeSeriesCO2ForecastNatGas)*

-**TL; DR**: The project forecasts a 1 year horizon of CO<sub>2</sub> emissions stemming from natural gas based electricity production in the United States.
-Through an optimized and cross-validated SARIMAX model, I predict a 6.7% increase of emitted CO<sub>2</sub> in the 1 year horizon with an uncertainty of approx. 10%.
+**Summary**: This project forecasts a 1-year increase of 6.7% in CO<sub>2</sub> emissions from natural gas-based electricity production in the United States using an optimized and cross-validated SARIMAX model, with an uncertainty of about 10%.
+The model's reliability and robustness are demonstrated by a Symmetric Mean Absolute Percentage Error (SMAPE) below 3% on testing data and a cross-validation showing 75% of forecasts with a SMAPE less than 15%.
+These forecasts can inform policymakers on the need for stronger measures to reduce CO<sub>2</sub> emissions.

-**Executive Summary**: Precise and accurate forecasts of CO<sub>2</sub> emissions can help policy makers devise strategies and measure their effects in reducing emissions to meet the climate targets.
-Here, I have analyzed CO<sub>2</sub> emissions from electricity production employing natural gas.
-I compare different algorithms (AR, MA, ARMA, ARIMA, SARIMAX) optimized to build a reliable forecast at 1 year horizon.
-I applied rolling split Monte Carlo cross-validation to evaluate the forecast accuracy.
-The optimized SARIMAX model is the best solution that strikes a balance between forecast precision and model complexity.
-The Symmetric Mean Absolute Percentage Error (SMAPE) on testing data is below 3%.
-The cross-validation shows an (expected) increasing average error with the forecasting horizon.
-The average error remains below 11% and roughly 75% of the forecasts are likely to have a SMAPE&lt;15%–a proof of the model’s reliability and robustness.
-The model predicts that CO<sub>2</sub> emissions will increase and will do so at an increased pace compared to the previous 10 years.
-The indication for policy maker is clear: we should rapidly take stronger measures to reduce CO<sub>2</sub> emissions.

 **Tools**: Python, Statsmodels, Pandas, Numpy, Matplotlib, Itertools, Tqdm, Scipy, Seaborn, SARIMAX, Time Series Analysis, Rolling-split Validation,  Monte Carlo Simulations.